 For employers providing healthcare for their workforce, offering that kind of support requires a better understanding of all that goes into a healthy experience in the first place, Dr. Salem says.
 “Excellent fertility care starts with providing reliable, accessible information for the individual,” he says.
 “It should help to dispel misconceptions about how long getting pregnant should or shouldn’t take.
 It should also help contextualize tests that people might be taking on their own, and offer simple ways to improve the likelihood of getting pregnant, including adjustments to diet and exercise.
 And finally, if necessary, it should help people determine when they need to seek help through a fertility clinic.”

-Dr. Salem says that solutions that focus on in-clinic treatment ultimately fail to meet the breadth of needs within an employee or member population.
+Dr. Salem says that solutions that focus on in-clinic treatment ultimately fail to meet the breadth of needs within an employee population.

 “A fertility benefit that is designed to provide financial coverage for treatment alone does not make sense to me,” he says.
 “It excludes the vast majority of infertility cases where people need support and guidance and are vulnerable to misinformation.
 It’s not enabling everything that healthcare can actually do to help people grow their families.”